Signposts for the Future - final Declaration of the 3rd EYWC

 - Quality development

 Quality development in youth work calls for better outreach and information about existing support structures and mechanisms.
-Clearer structures for co-operation and co-creation within and between all levels as well as strengthening and connecting existing networks at all levels is needed;
+Clearer structures for co-operation and co-creation within and between all levels as well as strengthening and connecting existing networks at all levels are needed;

 For youth work to move in the same direction, providing spaces to explore, exchange and build on examples of good practice across different styles of practice is required.
-A co-ordinated approach to learning, sharing, supporting and building on youth work development and good practice at local, regional, national and European level is needed;
+A co-ordinated approach to learning, sharing, supporting, and building on youth work development and good practice at local, regional, national, and European level is needed;

 - Beyond the youth work community of practice

 It is important to communicate the value of youth work and engage effectively with different sectors.
-Strategic and operational approaches to cross-sectoral and horizontal co-operation on youth (and youth work) at all levels is needed;
+Strategic and operational approaches to cross-sectoral and horizontal co-operation on youth (and youth work) at all levels are needed;

 - Promotion and recognition